matt-hahn/f3tch/README.md

 <img src="https://user-images.githubusercontent.com/11332183/30909439-5c0a68c8-a381-11e7-8614-5acd22227570.png" width="200" style="margin-bottom: 40px;" />

 # f3tch
-A profilable wrapper around javascript's fetch Api built with async / await.
+A wrapper around javascript's fetch Api with customizable profiles, built with async / await.

 The main purpose is to create profiles that one can reuse for DRY code.